-We will give two arguments for the minimality of surface $U$, the first one is easy but slightly incomplete: Let $ \alpha_0 -\pi/4 < t_1 < t_2 < \alpha_0 + \pi/4$ with $t_2$ close to $t_1$, and consider the part of the surface determined by a range $t \in (t_1, t_2)$ (cf.~\eqref{eq:Stt}); this is the surface created by a certain ``rotation'' from curve
+We will give two arguments for the minimality of surface $U$, the first one is easy but slightly incomplete: Let $ \alpha_0 -\pi/4 < t_1 < t_2 < \alpha_0 + \pi/4$ with $t_2$ close to $t_1$, and consider the part of the surface determined by the range $t \in (t_1, t_2)$ (cf.~\eqref{eq:Stt}); recall this is the surface created by a certain ``rotation'' from curve

 The boundary of the selected part consists of two circles $S_{t_1}$, $S_{t_2}$ (see~\eqref{eq:St}).
 To this correspond fixed values $\gamma(t_1)$, $\gamma(t_2)$, as boundary conditions for $\gamma$.

 Our first and incomplete argument for the minimality of $U$ is based on comparing the area of the selected part of $U$ with surfaces corresponding to other possible curves $\gamma$ in $\R^2 \times \{0\}^2$ with the same boundary condition.